ericsfeed/react-native-navi/README.md

 This example includes
 * tab navigatation - @react-navigation/bottom-tabs
-* stack navigationp -  @react-navigation/stack
+* stack navigation -  @react-navigation/stack
 * expo local authentication - expo-local-authentication
 * pick an image from device library or camera - expo-image-picker
 * fonts - "@expo-google-fonts
+* deploy to github pages

 Please note,  this version of the repo is **not suitable** for use as a template.
 Additional work is required to make it operational.